 - Who are they? – Make sure that you are talking to the decision maker that drives the retail business and that they are the right person to talk to with all the experience with the product or service to be provided.
 Ultimately you want retailers that have a proven track record and that they can successfully market and sell the retail goods to a proven and established customer segment.

-- What is their history in retailing? – Find out how long they have been in business as retailers.
+- What is their history of retailing? – Find out how long they have been in business as retailers.
 They may have a number of shops established elsewhere that you can check out and inspect.
 If they come to you from the local area or your town or city then they should understand the facts that will impact their business.
-If on the other hand they come to you from a remote location then they will need to prove to you that they understand their retail segment and its application in your city.
+If on the other hand, they come to you from a remote location then they will need to prove to you that they understand their retail segment and its application in your city.
 Retailing is not an experiment; it is a very special form of property use and occupancy.

 - Where have they come from? – If you know where they are coming from you may be able to speak to previous landlords and property managers that can give you some feedback and comfort about the integrity and knowledge of the tenant as a retailer.